Who am I?

 In those years, I developed a passion for FOSS software, particularly the Linux world 🐧.
 I even attended a LUG called LinuxVar.

-Also discovered that I am unable to stay still too much time in my technical comfort zone: learned the front-end way, some light devops and a bunch of new programming languages.
+Discovered that I am unable to lay too much time in my comfort zone: learned the front-end way, some light devops and a bunch of new programming languages.

 Moved near the Swiss 🇨🇭 border to pursue an employment opportunity.
-Again, I think it was the right choice, especially for my professional career.
+I think it was the right choice, not only for my professional career.

 Hobbies and other stuff